 1. Maternity leave is basically a holiday

-2. Considering your tiny person, is just that, tiny, you don’t half have an awful lot more laundry to do.
+2. Considering your tiny person, is so tiny, you don’t half have an awful lot more laundry to do.

 Often with a little helper in tow.

-3. Being stuck on the couch for 3 hours because she only naps on you.
+3. Being stuck on the couch for hours because the baby only naps on you.

 Oh and a new found adoration for coffee, wine and gin that you have also never thought possible…